Student complaints and grievances - Section contents

-There are some categories of complaint that are handled using specific policies and procedures that fall outside the standard Complaints and Grievances process.
+There are some categories of complaint that subject to separate policies and procedures.
 If your complaint relates to any of the following, please read the accompanying policy and procedure pages for details about how to proceed:

-- Discrimination, sexual harassment or bullying by staff - Discrimination, Sexual Harassment and Bullying Procedure
+- Discrimination, sexual harassment or bullying by staff – Appropriate Workplace Behaviour Policy

-- Unsatisfactory Progress - Academic Performance Policy and Academic Progress Review Procedure
+- Unsatisfactory Progress – (Assessment and Results Policy and Academic Progress Review Policy)

 - Selection Appeals – Queries regarding course selection decisions are managed by the University's Office of Admissions through the Future Students website.